jim-schwoebel/audioset_models/README.md

 # audioset-models
+This repository makes it easy to apply 527 machine learning models trained on [download_audioset](https://github.com/jim-schwoebel/download_audioset) and control folders.

-List of models built with machine learning scripts from the [voicebook](https://github.com/jim-schwoebel/voicebook) repository, trained on [download_audioset](https://github.com/jim-schwoebel/download_audioset) folders.
+These machine learning models were trained from the [voicebook](https://github.com/jim-schwoebel/voicebook) repository,

 ## how dataset was made
 The dataset was made making a variable dataset and a control dataset composed of an equal mixture of all the other classes.
 In this way, it was assumed that all classes are equally probable in the wild.